xbach/docs/trezor-user/passwordmanager.rst

 .. image:: images/pm-dropboxapproval2.png

-**4. Connect Your TREZOR device and enter your PIN.
-Learn how to enter PIN with TREZOR :doc:`enteringyourpin`**
+**4. Connect Your TREZOR device and enter your PIN**

+Learn how to enter PIN with TREZOR :doc:`enteringyourpin`

 .. images:: images/pm-connectdevice.png